aibyomkar/AI_Trip_Planner/README.md

-> ⚠️ **Disclaimer**: This project is based on the tutorial and original work by [Krish Naik](https://www.youtube.com/@KrishNaik) and the code from [sunnysavita10/AI_Trip_Planner](https://github.com/sunnysavita10/AI_Trip_Planner).
+> ⚠️ **Disclaimer**: This project is based on the tutorial and original work by [Krish Naik](https://www.youtube.com/@KrishNaik) and the code from Sunny Sir [sunnysavita10/AI_Trip_Planner](https://github.com/sunnysavita10/AI_Trip_Planner).
 I followed it for learning and educational purposes and just named it 'Roamio' because It felt cool.

 # 🌍 Roamio - AI Trip Planner By Omkar